matt-culbert/CloakNDaggerC2/README.md

 # Cloak & Dagger

+A C2 framework designed around the use of public/private RSA key pairs to sign and authenticate commands being executed.
+This prevents MiTM interception of calls and ensures opsec during delicate operations.

 This is an evolution of the original Switchblade C2.
 Cloak refers to the C2 backend and Dagger is the implant.

 ### Setup